FedericoBusero/ESP32-CAM_ZeppelinCAM/README.md

 ## Arduino libraries & version
 - ESP32 Arduino board version 2.0.8
-- AsyncTCP: can be installed from https://github.com/me-no-dev/AsyncTCP
+- AsyncTCP: can be installed from https://github.com/me-no-dev/AsyncTCP (or better version 1.1.4 from Arduino IDE library from dvarrel?)
-- ArduinoWebsockets by Gil Maimon, which van be installed from the Arduino Library manager: https://github.com/gilmaimon/ArduinoWebsockets
+- ArduinoWebsockets version 0.5.3 by Gil Maimon, which van be installed from the Arduino Library manager: https://github.com/gilmaimon/ArduinoWebsockets
-- ESPAsyncWebServer, can be found on https://github.com/me-no-dev/ESPAsyncWebServer
+- ESPAsyncWebServer, can be found on https://github.com/me-no-dev/ESPAsyncWebServer (of better the Arduino library version 1.2.6 from dvarrel?)

 ## Inspiration
 I got inspired by following examples